 Additional requirements apply to recipients of the Tuition Equalization Grant (TEG).
-Students who received or were awarded their first TEG before September 1, 2005, must meet the same guidelines as outlined in the institution's policy above.
 Students awarded their first TEG award after September 1, 2005 must be enrolled three-quarter time and at the end of an academic year in which the student receives a renewal award, must have completed 24 credit hours of coursework during the renewal year, and have a cumulative GPA of 2.5 or greater, with a 75% completion rate.
 These students may receive TEG for no more than five years for a 4-year degree program and three years for an associate degree program from the date of the first award.
 A student may appeal to receive a renewal TEG if they did not meet the requirements and there were circumstances that prevented them from attaining the required hours or GPA.
 In the event of hardship or other good cause for students awarded TEG for the first time on or after September 1, 2005, the Student Finance Committee may allow an otherwise eligible person to receive a TEG while enrolled less than three-quarter time or if the student's grade point average or number of hours completed falls below the satisfactory academic progress requirements.